 Many people like to visit places like Orlando’s Sea World or California’s Monterey Bay Aquarium, but few know that the creatures residing in these aquatic environments are cared for by veterinarians and marine vet techs, among others.
-In fact, vet techs can play a substantial role assisting veterinarians in such facilities and may help them work with animals as varied as fish, mammals, octopus, reptiles and even amphibians, such as the Vietnamese mossy frog.
+In fact, vet techs can play a substantial role in assisting veterinarians in such facilities and may help them work with animals as varied as fish, mammals, octopus, reptiles, and even amphibians, such as the Vietnamese mossy frog.

 As well, they may need to do daily checks on equipment and help in the lab stocking medicine and other pharmaceuticals.
 Marine vet tech schools and programs can provide students with many of these types of real-life opportunities that can be beneficial while actually working on the job.

 Marine and Aquatic Vet Tech Career Outlook

 This may explain why recent classes of vet tech graduates can’t seem to fill the demand for vet tech help, according to the BLS.
-Unfortunately, job growth data specifically for marine and aquatic vet techs is not aggregated by the BLS, but students of marine vet tech schools and programs could certainly look to marine wildlife rehabilitation centers, educational sanctuaries and even colleges or universities for job opportunities or leads.
+Unfortunately, job growth data specifically for marine and aquatic vet techs are not aggregated by the BLS, but students of marine vet tech schools and programs could certainly look to marine wildlife rehabilitation centers, educational sanctuaries, and even colleges or universities for job opportunity boards.

 Additionally, the pet population in the U.S. is growing, which creates an increased demand for care.
-Finally, as veterinarians focus on their specific responsibilities, some of their other tasks are being left to the care of trained vet techs, particularly when it comes to lab work and regular care.
+Finally, as veterinarians focus on their specific responsibilities, some of their other tasks are being left to the care of trained vet techs, particularly when it comes to lab work, pet owner education, administrative duties, and other facets of regular veterinary care.

 Marine Vet Tech Salary

 Pay for various types of vet tech positions will vary across the U.S. However, existing data seems to suggest that those working as marine and aquatic vet techs could make higher-than-average salaries compared to all vet tech working nationwide.

-Marine Vet Tech Job Requirements
+Marine Vet Tech Certification and Job Requirements

 Generally, graduates of an accredited vet tech program apply to take the Veterinarian Technician National Examination, a computer-based test offered through the American Association of Veterinary State Boards.
 A passing score is needed to be able to apply for licensing in a state.
 However, students may need to fulfill other licensing or credentialing requirements to be certified in their states.

-Like all vet techs, graduates of marine vet tech schools will need to be excellent communicators to be able to work with various members of an animal care team and to effectively communicate lab results or specific care procedures for recovering animals.
-They may need to be compassionate, notes the BLS, to be able to care for weakened or sickened animals and they must be physically strong should they have to restrain an animal.
-(Even though many marine animals may appear small, some, like the male Harbor seal, can weigh up to 375 pounds.)
+Like all vet techs, graduates of marine vet tech schools will need to be excellent communicators to be able to work with various members of an animal care team.
+They must effectively communicate lab results or specific care procedures for recovering animals.
+They need to be compassionate, notes the BLS, to be able to care for weakened or sickened animals and they must be physically strong should they have to restrain an animal.
+(Even though many marine animals may appear small, some, like the male harbor seal, can weigh up to 375 pounds.)

 Marine and aquatic vet techs may be called in to work unusual hours due to an animal emergency or because special watch or care is needed.
 As well, some of these vet techs will need to be available on weekends and holidays, when round-the-clock care for some injured marine animals may be necessary.